Your rights when you live in supported accommodation depend on the type of accommodation and what support you receive there.

 If you share accommodation with your landlord, you are likely to have a licence agreement.
 Your legal status in likely to be that of an excluded occupier.

 You may have a licence agreement if:

-- you rent a room in a group home run by a housing association/charitable association where you share communal rooms (for example, a bathroom or living room) with other people
+- you rent a room in a group home run by a housing association or charity where you share communal rooms with other people (for example, a bathroom or living room)